microsoft/aitour26-BRK442-github-copilot-as-an-ai-agent-in-the-developer-workflow/session-delivery-resources/00-setup/demo-setup.md

 ### VS Code Configuration

 ✅ **Extensions & Settings**
+- [ ] Local Codespace VS Code instance opens without errors
-- [ ] Ensure GitHub Copilot is signed in and active
+- [ ] GitHub Copilot is signed in and active
-- [ ] Verify Copilot Chat panel is accessible
-- [ ] Check that GitHub Pull Requests extension can access repositories
+- [ ] GitHub Pull Requests extension can access the repository
+- [ ] Python virtual environment activates and installs dependencies successfully within the local Codespace instance without errors
 - [ ] Configure workspace to open the `src` folder for Python demos

 ### Python Environment Setup (if running locally) - NOT NEEDED IF USING A CODESPACE FOR THE DEMOS